You’ll love this project in which I turned mini plaques into DIY mini ornaments for Christmas. Use Mod Podge and holiday scrapbook paper.

 Here’s the fun part – go crazy with embellishments!
 Check out my picture to see what I did.
 Use your craft glue to glue any wood pieces down, then add embellishments as desired.
 Try to use items in your stash; it’s fun!

-Allow the minis to dry for at least 24 hours before using.
+Allow your Mod Podge ornaments to dry for at least 24 hours before using.